 Martin Community College recognizes that academic success is tied to regular attendance and completion of assigned work and tasks in a timely manner.
 Students are expected to attend a minimum of 80 percent of the total hours for a course, which includes classes, labs, and shops.
 Some courses and programs have stricter attendance requirements of 85, 90, or 95 percent based upon the difficulty and complexity of the subject matter.
 General Education and Developmental courses require 85 percent attendance.
-The attendance requirement for Early Childhood Education and School-Age Education students is ninety percent (90%).
-Students are only allowed to miss five hours of class time.
+The attendance requirement for Early Childhood Education, Early Childhood Education/Teacher Associate, and School-Age students is ninety percent (90%).